The Visitor Visa (Subclass 600) allows you to travel to Australia:

 The streams available are:

 • Sponsored Family Stream – This visa allows you to come to Australia to visit Australian family members.
-This stream will require that Australian family member to sponsor you.
+This stream will require an Australian family member to sponsor you.

 • Frequent Traveller – If you are from China, you may be eligible for this stream that allows you to travel to Australia on multiple occasions over a span of 10 years.